-Working from home may entitle you to claim a deduction for home office expenses like electricity, office equipment depreciation and phone and internet expenses.
+You may be able to claim a deduction for working from home expenses like electricity, office equipment, phone and internet expenses.

-The shortcut method is available for expenses between 1 July 2020 and 30 June 2021.
-It allows you to claim a deduction of 80 cents per hour worked at home and doesn’t require you to have a dedicated work area, such as a private study.
-But be careful – if you use this method, no other expenses for working from home such as depreciation can be claimed for that period.
+The shortcut method allows you to claim a deduction of 80 cents per hour worked at home and doesn’t require you to have a dedicated work area, such as a private study.
+But be careful – if you use this method, no other expenses for working from home can be claimed.
 You must keep a record of the number of hours you worked from home.
 This could be a timesheet, roster, diary, or similar document that sets out the hours you worked.
-For your claim, you just need to calculate the number of hours worked and multiply by 0.8.

 The actual cost method is exactly that – your actual costs.
 If you don't have a dedicated work area, such as a home office, you will generally only incur minimal additional running expenses.
 All actual cost claims need to be supported by records of hours worked, receipts and how you worked out the amounts claimed particularly if you work in a shared space.